mgrauer/booklist/index.md

 * Homage to Catalonia, by George Orwell, 1938; 218p `4`
 * Going Infinite 5
-* Show Your Work WIP
-* Essentialism 5
 * Poverty, by America 3
 * The Premonition 5
+* The Rational Optimist WIP

 ### professional